College Student Personnel Services

 The purpose of the Certificate in Student Affairs is to allow individuals currently working in institutions of higher education to upgrade their knowledge and skills related to working with college students.
 This includes individuals with no prior training in student affairs, and individuals with prior training in students affairs seeking to update their training or to expand their career potential.

 The purpose of this program is to provide an additional quality pathway to AR teacher licensure for our region and state.
 Individuals seeking to enter public school teaching with bachelor’s degrees are eligible to earn initial licensure through the Master of Arts in Teaching (MAT) degree.
-The MAT includes Teacher Education core courses along with specialized courses to create a Masters Program for initial licensure in Early Middle Level Education.
+The MAT includes Teacher Education core courses along with specialized courses to create a Masters Program for initial licensure in Elementary Education K-6, Middle Level Education 4-8 and Business Technology 4-12.